michael-haney/learning_by_doing/Homework_2/Readme.md

 1) Run from RubyMine
 2) In terminal, type `ruby "filename"`
-3) In terminal, type `chmod 755 "filename"` to change permissions and run the file.
+3) In terminal, type `chmod 755 "filename"` to change permissions and run the file in iterm.

 ##Rubocop complaints